stevens68/twixtbot-ui/README.md

 In many cases MCTS will not lead to a different move than initially suggested by the network.
 Click *Accept* to accept the current best move.
 Click *Cancel* to abort; this will also set *auto move* to false.

-Note that for the first move and the swap move the bot does not use the evaluation of the network and MCTS.
+Note that for the first move and the swap move the bot does not use the evaluation of the network and does not use MCTS.

 ## Settings